my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - å samarbeide for å finne løsninger → to collaborate to find solutions
 - å ta ansvar for noe → to take responsibility for sth
 - å forbrede noe <span style='color:#00CC66'>ved</span> å gjøre … → to improve sth by doing sth
-- å styrke noe → to strengthen sth
+- å <span style="color: #00CC66;">styrke</span> noe → to strengthen sth

+  - å styrke samarbeidet mellom … → to strengthen the cooperation between …
+  - 区别形近词 å *styre* → to govern, to manage, to control

 - å øke noe → to increase sth

   - å øke bevisstheten om noe → to increase awareness of sth 增强 … 的意识